How Human-Centric Engineering Shaped the CX-30

 But it’s not just CX-30’s carefully designed driving position, visibility, and outstanding operability that make this possible — this crossover SUV also features technology to back up the driver when needed.

-Here are five key benefits that Mazda’s human-centric vehicle engineering that bring Mazda’s Jinba Ittai philosophy to life in the 2020 Mazda CX-30.
+Here are five key benefits that Mazda’s human-centric vehicle engineering that bring Mazda’s Jinba-Ittai philosophy to life in the 2020 Mazda CX-30.

-Comfortable Seating Position
+Proper Seating Position

 The ideal driving position is relaxed and well-supported, with controls that can be easily reached without moving the back and shoulders away from the seat.
 To achieve this, Mazda developed a new seat design that helps support the driver’s back, pelvis, and thighs.
-The new design keeps the spine in its natural posture and helps stabilize the driver’s head, which helps reduce body fatigue while driving.
+The new S-curve design keeps the spine in its natural posture and helps stabilize the driver’s head, which helps reduce body fatigue while driving.
 The tilt and telescope functions of the steering wheel and the design of the center console also allow drivers of all sizes to comfortably operate CX-30.

 High Line of Sight